Add some brightness to your next cocktail or soda with this sweet and tangy cara cara rosemary shrub!

 Combine the oranges, rosemary, and sugar in a nonreactive container with a lid.
 Shake it up and put it in the fridge overnight.
 In the morning, you’ll see that the sugar has pulled the juice out of the oranges and there’s a syrupy liquid in the bottom of the jar.

-Add the vinegar to the rest of the ingredients in the jar and shake or stir until all the sugar is dissolved.
+Add the vinegar to the rest of the ingredients in the jar and stir until all the sugar is mostly dissolved.

 Cover and store in a cool, dry place for one week.